If you’ve ever purchased hosting for your website then you may have heard of cPanel.

-Many hosting providers, such as Namecheap and GoDaddy, include a cPanel account as a part of their hosting packages, and your login details are usually included within your welcome emails after you purchasing hosting.
+Many hosting providers, include a cPanel account as a part of their hosting packages, and your login details are usually included within your welcome emails after you purchasing hosting.

 When you first log into cPanel, it might seem a little overwhelming as there are so many features, but don’t worry!
 You will soon become familiar with it, and I’m sure this post will help you to get started.

 In this post I’m going to talk through some of the most useful features of cPanel.

 Click on the links below to jump to the relevant section:

 - How to change the style of cPanel

 - How to change your password

 - How to install scripts such as WordPress

 - How to set up email accounts

 - How to set up new FTP accounts